‘Swatantrya Veer Savarkar’ review: Biopic projects Hindutva ideologue as a neglected hero of history

 Swatantrya Veer Savarkar arrives as election season is starting off, making it high-value, slickly produced propaganda.
 Savarkar’s heavily simplified Hindutva beliefs link the film most immediately to the present.
 Savarkar speaks of the legitimacy of the “pain of a majority” that has been oppressed for centuries.

 When Nathuram Godse, shown in the movie as a Hindu Mahasabha member, guns down Gandhi, Savarkar is remorseful.
 It’s the only moment of weakness in a narrative that proudly owns its ideological stance.
-The biopic will warm the cockles of Savarkarite hearts.